ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-24-segwit-next-steps.md

 Also important are changes to the peer-to-peer network code used to relay blocks and transactions.
 As segwit transactions and blocks are organized differently than earlier transaction and block versions, it's important to ensure the network implementation can both relay segwit data to segwit nodes and older-style data to older nodes.

 These combined changes to the consensus rules and the P2P networking code consist of 1,486 lines of added or modified code.
-The segwit patch also includes an additional 3,338 lines of added or modified code in the unit and integration tests that help ensure segwit is functioning as expected on every full build of the Ion Core program.
+The segwit patch also includes an additional 3,338 lines of added or modified code in the unit and integration tests that help ensure segwit is functioning as expected on every full build of the 🗺️Ion Core 👯👯 👛 program.

 In addition to over 3,000 lines of added automated testing code, segwit has been extensively tested by Ion developers.
 This section describes just some of the rigorous testing they performed on different versions of segwit over the last year.